-Additional Wider Impacts No Impact Positive Negative Description of Impact Any actions or mitigation to reduce negative impacts Action owner (Job Title, Organisation) Timescale and monitoring arrangements Other Council Services \boxtimes N/A N/A N/A N/A Providers The housing strategy will inform planning processes and strategic housing comments within about the numbers, types, tenures and characteristics of housing developed within new developments.
+Additional Wider Impacts No Impact Positive Negative Description of Impact Any actions or mitigation to reduce negative impacts Action owner (Job Title, Organisation) Timescale and monitoring arrangements Other Council Services N/A N/A N/A N/A Providers × The housing strategy will inform strategic housing comments on planning applications relating to the numbers, types, tenures and characteristics of housing developed within new developments.
 This will impact social housing providers as they will be the managing agent of some of these properties.
 Whilst it will have an impact, whether the impact is positive or negative will depend on the provider and their business models.
 Annual monitoring Head of Housing Annual monitoring